You have turned-in this assignment. You can review the lesson and see your previous answers.

 Well done.

-If New Zealand is on the other side of the globe to the UK, which it is, when it is lunchtime in the United Kingdom, it will be the middle of the night in New Zealand and I'm not sure that Granny will still be awake to take Izzy's call.
+If New Zealand is on the other side of the globe to the UK, which it is, when it is lunchtime in the United Kingdom, it will be the middle of the night in New Zealand, and I'm not sure that Granny will still be awake to take Izzy's call.

-When would be a good time for her to call Granny?
 Now, to help Izzy, we need to think back to what we learned last time about lines of longitude.

 And we know that lines of longitude are imaginary lines that run from the North Pole to the South Pole and are all the same length.